andreszlima/transit-efficiency-analysis/README.md

 4. **Execution:**
     The `realtime_extractor.py` script is executed on a regular basis on a remote server.
 This script pulls data from the GTFS real-time feed and stores it in the `trip_updates` table.
 The `historical_extractor.py` script, on the other hand, should be run manually as needed to pull and store historical data in the `gtfs_data` table.

-    You can set the `realtime_extractor.py` script to run as a cron job on your remote server.
-To make the script run every minute, edit the crontab file with `crontab -e` and add the following line:
+    You can set the `realtime_extractor.py` and `diff_times.py` scripts to run as [cron jobs](https://en.wikipedia.org/wiki/Cron) on your remote server.
+To make the `realtime_extractor.py` every minute and the `diff_times.py` every 10 minutes, edit the crontab file with `crontab -e` and add the following lines:

     ```bash
-    * * * * * /usr/bin/python3 /path/to/realtime_extractor.py
+    * * * * * python3 ~/transit-efficiency-analysis/scripts/realtime_extractor.py >> ~/transit-efficiency-analysis/logs/realtime_extractor.txt
+    */10 * * * * python3 ~/transit-efficiency-analysis/scripts/diff_times.py >> ~/transit-efficiency-analysis/logs/diff_times.txt

     ```

-    Be sure to replace `/path/to/realtime_extractor.py` with the actual path to the Python script on your server.
+    Be sure to replace `~/transit-efficiency-analysis/` with the actual path to the project's folder on your server, both in the script part and in the log file part.

 5. **Data Transfer:**
     Since the analysis that will be made here are costly in terms of computer power, I decided to do it locally instead of on the remote computer, which is somewhat limited.
 To do this a Python script, `get_realtime.py` is employed.
 This script uses the Paramiko library for SSH connections and commands, psycopg2 for PostgreSQL database interaction, and dotenv for environment variable management.
 The script is executed on a local machine and connects to a remote server to download the most recent data from the `trip_updates` table.
 The data is then stored in a local CSV file, which is then used to update the `trip_updates` table in the local database.